 A non-AP STA that supports MSCS may request use of MSCS, or request to update parameters of the currently active MSCS, by sending an MSCS Request frame that includes an MSCS Descriptor element with the Request Type field set to “Add” or “Change”, respectively.
-The MSCS Descriptor List field in the MSCS Descriptor element identifies how MSDUs are classified into streams and indicates parameters that determine the priority to assign to the classified MSDUs.
+A non-AP STA that supports MSCS may request use of MSCS by sending a (Re)Association Request frame that includes an MSCS Descriptor element with the Request Type field set to “Add”.
+The MSCS Descriptor element identifies how MSDUs are classified into streams and indicates parameters that determine the priority to assign to the classified MSDUs.

 In a TCLAS Mask element in an MSCS Descriptor element, the Classifier Type subfield shall be set to a value that corresponds to a classifier of MSDUs, i.e., less than or equal to 5, or equal to 10.

-Upon receipt of an MSCS Request frame from an associated non-AP STA, the AP shall respond with a corresponding MSCS Response frame.
-A value of “SUCCESS” shall be set in the Status field in the MSCS Response framewhen the AP accepts the MSCS request.
+Upon receipt of an MSCS Request frame from an associated non-AP STA or receipt from a non-AP STA of a (Re)Association Request frame containing an MSCS Descriptor element, the AP shall respond with a corresponding MSCS Response frame or with a (Re)Association Response frame containing an MSCS Descriptor element, respectively.
+When the AP accepts the MSCS request in response to an MSCS Request frame, it shall set the Status field in the MSCS Response frame to “SUCCESS” and shall not include an MSCS Descriptor element in the frame.
+When the AP accepts the MSCS request in response to a (Re)Association Request frame, it shall set the Status field in the MSCS Status subelement of the MSCS Descriptor element of the (Re)Association Response frame to “SUCCESS” and set the Request Type field to “Add”.

-A value of “REQUEST_DECLINED”, “REQUESTED_TCLAS_NOT_SUPPORTED”, or “INSUFFICIENT_TCLAS_PROCESSING_RESOURCES” shall be set in the Status field in the MSCS Response frame when the AP denies the MSCS request; an MSCS Descriptor element is optionally present in the response.
-If an MSCS Descriptor element is present, the Request Type field is set to “Change” and the element indicates a suggested set of parameters that could be accepted by the AP in response to a subsequent request by the non-AP STA.
+A value of “REQUEST_DECLINED”, “REQUESTED_TCLAS_NOT_SUPPORTED”, or “INSUFFICIENT_TCLAS_PROCESSING_RESOURCES” shall be set in the Status field in the MSCS Response frame or in the MSCS Status subelement of the MSCS Descriptor element of the (Re)Association Response frame, when the AP declines the MSCS request; an MSCS Descriptor element is optionally present in the MSCS Response frame for this case.
+If an MSCS Descriptor element is present in an MSCS Response frame that does not indicate a status of “SUCCESS”, the Request Type field is set to “Change” and the element indicates a suggested set of parameters that could be accepted by the AP in response to a subsequent request by the non-AP STA.
+In the MSCS Descriptor element of a (Re)Association Response frame with a value in the Status field other than “SUCCESS”, the Request Type field is set to “Add” if no suggested set of parameters is indicated, or set to “Change” if the element indicates a suggested set of parameters that could be accepted by the AP in response to a subsequent request by the non-AP.

 The AP shall decline an MSCS request with the Request Type field set to “Add” or “Change” if a TCLAS Mask element is not present.
+When the AP does not accept an MSCS request in response to an MSCS Request frame with a Request Type field value of “Change”, the existing MSCS is unchanged.

 An AP has a maximum of one active MSCS per non-AP STA.
 A non-AP STA shall not sent an MSCS request to an AP with the Request Type field set to “Add” if MSCS is currently active with that AP.
 An AP shall decline an MSCS request with the Request Type field set to “Add” if MSCS is currently active for the requesting non-AP STA.